hackiftekhar/IQKeyboardManager/README.md

 [IQKeyBoardManager installKeyboardManager];

-Just drag and drop IQKeyboardManager and IQSegmentedNextPrevious classes in your project.
+Just drag and drop IQKeyboardManager class in your project.
 In your appDelegate write just one line of code.
 This will handle all UITextField/UITextView covering problem.

 Feature:-